Explorers-Eden/A-Realm-Recrafted/README.md

 <img src="https://explorerseden.eu/uploads/nice_mobs/cruncher_small.gif" style="float: right;" alt="cruncher_small" width=14%>

 ### Cruncher
 A mob that lives in the Badlands biome.
-It loves to eat ore blocks, and when it does, it spits out a cobblestone version of them.
+It loves to eat ore blocks, and when it does, it spits out a cobbled stone/deepslate.
 It's fire-resistant and doesn’t take fall damage, so it can survive tough environments.
 If you hit it, the Cruncher will drop the ores it ate, giving you a chance to get them back.
 It’s a weird but useful creature to find in the Badlands!

 <br>